mozilla-b2g/gaia/tests/python/gaia-ui-tests/README.md

     virtualenv env_name
     source env_name/bin/activate

-With the virtual environment activate, the python packages will be installed in under the `env_name` folder instead of disturbing you main system.
+With the virtual environment activated, the python packages will be installed under the `env_name` folder instead of disturbing your main system.

 Finally, run: